Notice of Pre-AIA or AIA Status

 wherein the first portion of the UI and the third portion of the UI are depicted as being overlayed over the second portion of the UI.

 These additional elements do not integrate the abstract idea into a practical application for the following reasons.
-First, the additional elements of storing content and connecting a client device, as claimed, when considered individually or in combination, do not integrate the abstract idea into a practical application because the additional elements encompass a generic computer function of storing data (e.g. storing videos and sending and receiving data over a network), see MPEP 2106.05(f)(2) (noting the use of computers in their ordinary capacity to receive, store, or transmit data does not integrate a judicial exception into a practical application).
+First, the additional elements of storing content including the claimed metadata and connecting a client device, as claimed, when considered individually or in combination, do not integrate the abstract idea into a practical application because the additional elements encompass a generic computer function of storing data (e.g. storing videos and sending and receiving data over a network), see MPEP 2106.05(f)(2) (noting the use of computers in their ordinary capacity to receive, store, or transmit data does not integrate a judicial exception into a practical application).

 Third, the additional elements of the user interface with various portions and performing steps automatically, when considered individually or in combination, do not integrate the abstract idea into a practical application because the additional elements are recited at a high-level of generality (i.e., as generic computer functions) such that it amounts to no more than mere instructions to apply the exception.